brunoCCOS/UniswaPyV3/README.md

 - Compare different strategies of provisioning

-- Analyze the effects of multilpe fee's levels and the impacts caused by
+- Analyze the effects of multilpe fee's levels and their impacts

 ## Contributions